-SEC 5.
-Section 377 of the Code of Civil Procedure is amended to read:
+SEC.
+5. Section 377 of the Code of Civil Procedure is amended to read:

-the death of a minor person who leaves surviving him either a husband or wife or child or children or father or mother, is caused by the wrongful act or neglect of another, his heirs or personal representatives may maintain an action for damages against the person causing the death, er-in-case-ef-the-death-ef-such-wrengdeer,-against-the-personal representative-ef-such-wrengdeer,-whether-the-wrengdeer-dies-befere-er after-the-death-ef-the-person-injured.
-If any other person is responsible for any such wrongful act or neglect, the action may also be maintained against such other person,-er-in-case-ef-his-death,-his-personal representatives.
-In every action under this section, such damages may be given as under all the circumstances of the case, may be just, but shall not include damages recoverable under Section 573 of the Probate 956-ef-the-Civil Code.
+377. When the death of a person not being a minor, or when the death of a minor person who leaves surviving him either a husband or wife or child or children or father or mother, is caused by the wrongful act or neglect of another, his heirs or personal representatives may maintain an action for damages against the person causing the death [7-er-in-ease-ef the-death-ef-such-wrengdeer,-against-the-personal-representative-ef-such wrengdeer,-whether-the-wrengdeer-dies-befere-er-after-the-death-ef-the person-injured.
+If any other person is responsible for any such wrongful act or neglect, the action may also be maintained against such other person [7-er-in-ease-ef-his-death,-his-personal-representatives].
+In every action under this section, such damages may be given as under all the circumstances of the case, may be just, but shall not include damages recoverable under

+Section 573 of the Probate [956-ef-the-Givil] Code.
 The respective rights of the heirs in any award shall be determined by the court.
-Any action brought by the personal representatives of the decedent pursuant to the provisions of Section 956-ef-the-Givil-573 of the Probate Code may be joined with an action arising out of the same wrongful act or neglect brought pursuant to the provisions of this section.
-If an action be brought pursuant to the provisions of this section and a separate action arising out of the same wrongful act or neglect be brought pursuant to the provisions of Section 956-ef-the-Civil 573 of the Probate Code, such actions shall be consolidated for trial on the motion of any interested party.
+Any action brought by the personal representatives of the decedent pursuant to the provisions of Section [956-ef-the-Givil] 573 of the Probate Code may be joined with an action arising out of the same wrongful act or neglect brought pursuant to the provisions of this section.
+If an action be brought pursuant to the provisions of this section and a separate action arising cut of the same wrongful act or neglect be brought pursuant to the provisions of Section [956-ef-the-Givil] 573 of the Probate Code, such actions shall be consolidated for trial on the motion of any interested party.

-SEC 6.
-Section 707 of the Probate Code is amended to read:
+SEC.
+6. Section 707 of the Probate Code is amended to read:

-not due, or contingent, and all claims for funeral expenses and all claims for funeral expenses and all claims for funeral expenses and all claims for-damages-for-physical-injuries-or-death-or-injury-to-property or-actions provided for in Section-574-of-this-code, Section 573 of the Probate Code must be filed or presented within the time limited in the notice or as extended by the provisions of Section 702 of this code; and any claim not so filed or presented is barred forever, unless it is made to appear by the affidavit of the claimant to the satisfaction of the court or a judge thereof that the claimant had not received notice, by reason of being out of the State, in which event it may be filed or presented at any time before a decree of distribution is rendered.
+or contingent, and all claims for funeral expenses and all claims for damages for [physical] injuries to or death of a person or injury to property [ex-actions-provided-fer-in-fection-574-ef-this-esde] and all claims against the executor or administrator of any testator or intestate who in his lifetime has wasted, destroyed, taken or carried away or converted to his own use, the property of another person or committed any trespass on the real property of another person, must be filed or presented within the time limited in the notice or as extended by the provisions of Section 702 of this code; and any claim not so filed or presented is barred forever, unless it is made to appear by the affidavit of the claimant to the satisfaction of the court or a judge thereof that the claimant had not received notice, by reason of being out of the State, in which event it may be filed or presented at any time before a decree of distribution is rendered.
 The clerk must enter in the register every claim filed, giving the name of the claimant, the amount and character of the claim, the rate of interest, if any, and the date of filing.